-- transient loss of vision (very rare side effect), - discomfort or pain in the eyes, especially due to light exposure (very rare to rare side effect), contact an eye specialist immediately.
+- transient loss of vision (very rare side effect), contact an eye specialist immediately.

-If you have experienced life-threatening irregular heart beat (Torsade de Pointes) or stopping of heart beat while taking Avacyn (very rare side effects), tell your treating doctor immediately and do not restart the treatment with Avacyn.
+If you have experienced life-threatening irregular heart beat (Torsade de Pointes) or stopping of heart beat while taking Avacyn (very rare side effects), tell your treating doctor immediately that you have taken Avacyn and do not restart the treatment.